erickahmed/tyvm/README.md

-# tvm
+# tyvm
-TVM (Tiny Virtual Machine) is a 16bit VM based on the LC-3 architechture
+TYVM (Tiny Virtual Machine) is a 16bit VM based on the LC-3 architechture